Sloan Lake (Colorado): Sloan's Lake Park

-Sloan's Lake neighborhood
+Sloan Lake neighborhood

-The neighborhood of Sloan's Lake has undergone rapid gentrification in recent years, with a corresponding appreciation in real estate values: the average price for a single family home in 2017 was $543,400, compared to the 2009 average of $259,000.
+The neighborhood of Sloan Lake has undergone rapid gentrification in recent years, with a corresponding appreciation in real estate values: the average price for a single-family home in 2017 was $543,400, compared to the 2009 average of $259,000.
 According to the 2000 census, the average household income was $48,300; as of 2017, it is $66,618.
-The Average Price per Square foot for a home in June, 2017 was $311.16.
+The average price per square foot for a home in June 2017 was $311.16.
 The housing stock in Sloan's Lake is diverse with a wide range of housing and styles including 1920s brick bungalows to new, post-modern architecture.
 More than 66 percent of Sloan's Lake residents own their home, an above average figure for Denver.

-A construction boom has also characterized the Sloan's Lake neighborhood in recent years, with a flurry of both single family homes and apartment units being built.
-The closure of St. Anthony's Hospital, which encompassed a seven-block radius to the south of the park, has allowed for an ambitious residential redevelopment that will include a 12-story condominium tower, a 369 unit apartment building, and a bevy of restaurants and shops.
+A construction boom has also characterized the Sloan Lake neighborhood in recent years, with a flurry of both single-family homes and apartment units being built.
+The closure and demolition of St. Anthony's Hospital, which encompassed a seven-block radius to the south of the park, gave way to residential redevelopment that included a 12-story condominium tower, a 369-unit apartment building, and a bevy of restaurants and shops.